 Below are some key points you would ideally cover in a full assessment of a newborn baby.
-It should be noted however that in the context of an OSCE you are unlikely to be expected to cover all these history points due to time constraints.
+It should be noted that in the context of an OSCE you are unlikely to be expected to cover all these history points due to time constraints.

-- Small for dates (<10th centile)
+- Small for gestational age (<10th centile)

-- Appropriate weight for dates (10th-90th centile)
+- Appropriate weight for gestational age (10th-90th centile)

-- Large for dates (>90th centile)
+- Large for gestational age (>90th centile)